NanoComp/mpb/doc/docs/Scheme_Tutorial.md

                         (basis2 (/ (sqrt 3) 2) -0.5)))
 ```

 We don't specify `basis3`, keeping its default value of the z axis.
-Notice that Scheme supplies us with all the ordinary arithmetic operators and functions, but they use prefix (Polish) notation, in Scheme fashion.
-The `basis` properties only specify the directions of the lattice basis vectors, and not their lengths--the lengths default to unity, which is fine here.
+The `basis` properties only specify the directions of the lattice basis vectors, and not their lengths &mdash; the lengths default to unity, which is fine here.

 The irreducible Brillouin zone of a triangular lattice is different from that of a square lattice, so we'll need to modify the `k-points` list accordingly: